togarha/python_geotag/README.md

 ---

-**Note**: The application uses OpenStreetMap by default with free elevation services (Open-Elevation or OpenTopoData), requiring no API keys.
-Google Maps and Google Elevation API are available as optional alternatives - remember to keep your API key secure and never commit it to public repositories if you choose to use them!
+**Note**: The application now supports three map providers: OpenStreetMap (default), ESRI World Imagery (free satellite), and Google Maps (requires API key).
+Two of three providers require no configuration!
+Free elevation services (Open-Elevation, OpenTopoData) are available, with an option to disable elevation fetching entirely.
+All settings can be saved to YAML configuration files and loaded automatically on startup.

+**Example Files**:
-**Example Files**: Check `test/resources/` for sample YAML position files to get started with predefined positions.
+- Check `test/resources/` for sample YAML position files to get started with predefined positions
+- Check `test/resources/` for sample configuration files (default, satellite, and Google Maps examples)